Remarks on partitions into expanders: Consequences of the main result

 for every $x,x'\in X$, and such that for every $y\in Y$ there is an $x\in X$ with $d_Y(f(x),y)\leq A$.
 This notion is a cornerstone of geometric group theory \cite{Gro93}.

 Connected graphs can be seen as metric spaces where the distance between two vertices is the length of the shortest path connecting them.
 It is well\=/known that quasi\=/isometries preserve expansion.
-More precisely, one can prove the following lemma (see \cite[Lemma 2.7.5]{Vig18Thes} for a proof):
+More precisely, one can prove the following lemma (see the proof of \cite[Lemma 2.7.5]{Vig18Thes}\footnote{The current setting is somewhat different from that of \cite{Vig18Thes}.
+Most notably, \cite{Vig18Thes} is concerned with \emph{coarse equivalences} and \emph{vertex boundaries}.
+Yet, it is easy to adapt the argument outlined there to our situation. }):